 For children followed by the primary care clinician or a multidisciplinary team who do not achieve catch-up growth despite adequate energy and protein intake for catch-up growth and improved or appropriate feeding technique, additional evaluation of medical, nutritional, and social factors is indicated [6,16,30].
 This may include investigation for malabsorption, increased metabolic demands, or decreased ability to utilize nutrients (table 1).
 Assessment of feeding and feeding interventions by an occupational therapist may be needed to improve sucking, chewing, and/or swallowing.
 (See "Sucking and swallowing disorders in the newborn".)

 Supplementation of oral feedings with daytime or nighttime nasogastric feedings may be necessary in children who fail to achieve adequate catch-up growth despite four to six weeks of adequate oral intake .
 Such children usually require the expertise of a multidisciplinary team.
 For children with mild or moderate malnutrition, nasogastric tube feedings may be initiated in the outpatient setting if adequate parental instructions for refeeding and periodic monitoring can be provided by home care personnel.
 For children with severe malnutrition, nasogastric tube feedings should be instituted in the hospital setting, where monitoring for the refeeding syndrome can be performed.
 Nasogastric feedings can be discontinued after consistent weight gain has been demonstrated for four to six months.
 If weight gain remains inadequate after three to four months of nasogastric tube feeding, gastrostomy tube placement may be appropriate.
-(See "Enteral nutrition in infants and children".)
+(See "Overview of enteral nutrition in infants and children".)

 PROGNOSIS — The ultimate growth potential of a child with FTT is determined by genetic potential, the timing of malnutrition (eg, intrauterine versus neonatal versus later infancy; FTT with prenatal onset may be difficult to overcome, even with adequate postnatal nutrition), the severity of malnutrition, underlying medical problems, and whether underlying medical problems can be successfully managed [23,46].